-MATH 0097 BEGINNING ALGEBRA.
+MATH 0989 FOUNDATIONS FOR COLLEGE ALGEBRA.
 3 hours.
-Emphasis is placed on those topics of beginning algebra and the fundamentals of basic algebra.
-Required of students scoring below an established minimum score on the math placement exam.
-Fall, Spring and Summer
+Emphasis is placed on those topics of beginning algebra and the fundamentals of basic algebra that directly support College Algebra.
+Required of students scoring below an established minimum score on the Math Placement Index.
+Fall, Spring, Summer.